Recommended Child Restraints

 Below you will find RAA's recommendation for each age/weight range:

 Download the "Right child, right restraint, right time..." fact sheet here.

 The RAA Safety Centre stocks a range of recommended restraints which are discounted from the recommended retail price for members.
-The Safety Centre is located at 101 Richmond Road, Mile End, and is open Monday to Friday between 9.00am and 5.00pm and Saturday between 9.00am and 12.00pm.
+The Safety Centre is located at 101 Richmond Road, Mile End, and is open Monday to Saturday.
 If you are unable to make it into the Centre, call 8202 4592 to arrange to purchase over the phone, and for a small postage fee we will post direct to your home.